 Placement of species of.
 Molluscococcus and Micrococcus have always been difficult.
 They have been treated as a separate family (Micrococcidae), and as members of the Coccidae, Eriococcidae, and Pseudococcidae.
 Micrococcidae Silvestri was first used as a family by Koteja (1974).

-Micrococcids occur in the Mediterranean area and Zimbabwe (the Afrotropical region and the Palaearctic region) They are most speciose in the Palaearctic region.
+Micrococcids occur in the Mediterranean area and Zimbabwe (the Afrotropical region and the Palaearctic region).
+Find a list of species from the Afrotropical region and Palaearctic region.
+They are most speciose in the Palaearctic region.

 Micrococcids are found only on the roots of grasses (with one apparently incidental record from Rubus).